Exhibitions

 Mixed media

-Collection: the Fondation Cartier pour l’art contemporain
+Collection: Fondation Cartier pour l’art contemporain

 Installation view: Ron Mueck, National Museum of Modern and Contemporary Art, Seoul, 2025